Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 SkyUI uses SKSE to find the specific item (via CRC) to equip. changes to a weapon, either name or temper causes the CRC to change and prevents groups from functioning.
 There is nothing we can do to prevent the CRC from changing.

+### Thieves guild quests not starting when handing in the previous quest.

+This is a vanilla issue, there is a section further down this page which contains work arounds for the common problems.

 ---
 ## M/O 2